numaproj/numaflow/docs/user-guide/sinks/overview.md

 we can use Elasticsearch as a User defined sink to store the processed data and enable search and analysis on the data.

+## Fallback Sink (DLQ)

+There is an explicit DLQ support for sinks using a concept called [fallback sink](fallback.md).
+For the rest of vertices, if you need DLQ, please use [conditional-forwarding](http://127.0.0.1:8000/user-guide/reference/conditional-forwarding/).
+Sink cannot not do conditional-forwarding since it is a terminal state and hence we have explicit fallback option.